nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Finding a person: `find`

-Format: `find n/NAME p/PHONE r/ROOM_NUMBER t/Tag`
+Format: `find n/NAME p/PHONE_NUMBER  r/ROOM_NUMBER t/Tag`

-* any possible orders and combinations of the 4 parameters NAME, PHONE, ROOM_NUMBER, and TAG are applicable
+* any possible orders and combinations of the 4 parameters NAME, PHONE_NUMBER , ROOM_NUMBER, and TAG are applicable

-* The search is case-insensitive. e.g `hans` will match `Hans`
+* The name search is case-insensitive. e.g `hans` will match `Hans`
-* The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`
+* The order of the keywords in name search does not matter. e.g. `Hans Bo` will match `Bo Hans`
 * Only full words will be matched e.g. `Han` will not match `Hans`
-* Persons matching at least one keyword will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`
+* In the name search persons matching at least one keyword will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`
-* Only full words will be matched for room_number and phone, the arguments should be exactly the same as the person's ROOM_NUMBER and PHONE
+* Only full words will be matched for room_number and phone_number, the arguments should be exactly the same as the person's ROOM_NUMBER and PHONE_NUMBER
 * Order of the tags do not matter `t/friends t/colleagues` works the same as `t/colleagues t/friends`
+* Tags search is case-sensitive `Friends` will not match `friends`
+* In tag search the contacts have to contain all the specified tags in order to match

 Examples:
 * `find p/94509592 n/Alex Jones r/08-1234 t/friends colleagues`
-  finds people whose both your friend and colleagues.
+  finds people who are both your friend and colleagues.
   They have Alex Jones as their name, 94509592 as their phone number, and lives in room 08-1234.

 ### Deleting a person : `delete`